dp-oss/Sec-Notes/OSINT - Open Source Intelligence.md

-Gathering information about a target through publicly availible sources
+Gathering information about a target through publicly available sources

 These can include:
 - social media/forums